Shock Waves (film): Plot

-The next morning, Keith and Rose discover Beverly dead, drowned in a large fish tank.
-Now on their own, they try to escape in a small sightseeing rowboat with a glass bottom.
-The zombies attack, and although Keith manages to defeat one by pulling off its goggles, a second one grabs him and drowns him just as the dinghy breaches the reef and drifts free.
-Rose sees Keith's lifeless body pressed up against the glass bottom of the boat and screams.
+The next morning, Keith and Rose discover Beverly dead, drowned in a fish tank.
+Now on their own, they try to escape in a sightseeing rowboat with a glass bottom.
+The zombies attack, and although Keith defeats one by pulling off its goggles, a second one grabs him and drowns him just as the dinghy breaches the reef and drifts free.
+Rose sees Keith's corpse pressed up against the glass bottom of the boat and screams.

+Two fishermen eventually find Rose.
+They pull her onto their own boat.

-The film comes full circle, and Rose's voiceover returns.
-She is now in a hospital bed, seemingly writing in a journal.
-Her dialogue begins to repeat itself over and over, and she is revealed to be writing nonsense in her journal, showing that she has gone insane.
-The film ends with one last shot of the rotting ship, still stranded on the reef.
+Later, in a hospital bed, Rose seemingly writes in a journal.
+She begins to repeat herself over and over, and it is revealed that she is writing nonsense in her journal, clearly having gone insane.